PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Snorkel Boat Tours – A Day of Sun, Wind & Sea Life

-There are a number of snorkel boat tours that leave out of Fajardo and visit reefs and the out-islands.
+There are a number of snorkel boat tours that leave out of the Fajardo area and visit reefs and the out-islands.
 The boats are all very similar, follow a similar schedule, serve a similar lunch and beverages, go to the same snorkel spots, and are the same price – give or take a few bucks.
 Some of the boats are newer than others, some have water slides, some are larger (so there are more people per trip), etc. But rest assured, we have always had a fun time no matter which boat we chose.

 Most of the operators have catamaran sailboats, but depending on the wind and water conditions, they may motor to the destinations.
 Some are high-speed catamaran motor boats that get you to and from the snorkel spots much quicker.
 Being that they are all catamarans, we found they rock less, so sea-sickness is usually not an issue.